Skip to main content

 • Acceptance- and mindfulness-based interventions increase awareness and acceptance of present-moment experiences.
 Mindfulness-based relapse prevention incorporates CBT skill-building strategies to promote flexible rather than “autopilot” responses to triggers that can prompt drinking.

 • Contingency management approaches incorporate tangible rewards for achieving specific, measurable treatment goals.
-This approach reinforces positive behaviors such as abstaining or regularly attending treatment sessions.
+These approaches reinforce positive behaviors such as abstaining from drinking or regularly attending treatment sessions.

-• Couples and family counseling focus on promoting positive interactions and activities and improving communication skills.
-Evidence-based approaches based on cognitive behavioral and family systems theories improve patient support and increase the likelihood of improving drinking outcomes compared with individual counseling alone.3,4
+• Couples counseling and family counseling focus on promoting positive interactions and activities and improving communication skills.
+Evidence-based approaches based on cognitive behavioral and family systems theories improve patient support and increase the likelihood of improving drinking outcomes compared with individual counseling alone.
+3,4

-Therapists who specialize in addiction can offer one-on-one, couples, family, or group sessions.
-These specialists can be found both in treatment programs and in solo or group practices.
+Therapists who specialize in addiction can offer individual, couples, family, or group sessions.
+These specialists can be found in addiction specialty treatment programs, independent private practice, and other clinical settings.
 NIAAA’s Alcohol Treatment Navigator can guide you to providers who offer evidence-based behavioral health treatment near you, as well as telehealth and online options.

 If you are a licensed therapist, see the Resources, below, for therapy manuals from NIAAA-sponsored clinical trials.
 The manuals contain modules for alcohol-focused CBT, motivational enhancement, mutual support group facilitation, and other evidence-based approaches that can help you treat clients who have AUD.